-Anselm explained that it was to restore obedience to the human race that the Son of God became a man and willingly submitted to the righteous Law of God and the punishment of our sin.
-God the Father did not compel His Son to die, Anselm explained to Boso, "but he suffered death of his own will, not yielding up his life as an act of obedience, but on account of his obedience in maintaining holiness; for he held out so firmly in this obedience that he met death on account of it."
+Anselm explained that it was to restore obedience to humankind that the Son of God became a man and willingly submitted to the righteous Law of God and the punishment of our sin.
+God the Father did not compel His Son to die, Anselm explained to Boso, "but He suffered death of His own will, not yielding up His life as an act of obedience, but on account of His obedience in maintaining holiness; for He held out so firmly in this obedience that He met death on account of it."